ricardoalcocer/titemplates/README.md

 # TiTemplates

-TiTemplates is a collection of Titanium Application Templates that can be invoked at project creation.
+TiTemplates is a collection of Titanium Application Templates that can be invoked from the CLI at project creation.

 ## Reasoning
-Titanium Studio has some built-in templates.
-However, the CLI also has a mechanism for creating a new project based on a template.

-By using the --template tag, you can specify a template name, by default the CLI is using a template called "default".
+With the Titanium CLI you can specify a template name using the --template argument.
+By default the CLI is using a template called "default".
 Templates are stored in your Titanium SDK folder, under templates/apps.

 This repo is: